search-rug/search-rug.github.io/_projects/2023-sutoyo-nlp-td.md

 image: "images/projects/tdm-automation.png"
 funding:
   - agency: "Center for Education Financial Services, Ministry of Education, Culture, Research, and Technology, the Republic of Indonesia"
+    # TODO: what would be an appropriate shortname for this?
+    shortname: "?"
     number: "1036/J5.2.3/BPI.LG/VIII/2022"
 ---